feaser/openblt/Target/Demo/ARMCM4_STM32F4_Nucleo_F446RE_CubeIDE/Prog/Library/MicroTbx/docs/mempools.md

 Once the memory pools are created, memory allocation with the memory pool software component is actually quite similar to calling the C standard library functions.
 To allocate memory, call [`TbxMemPoolAllocate()`](apiref.md#tbxmempoolallocate) instead of `malloc()`.
 The best fitting memory pool for the data size requested, is automatically selected.
 Once the allocated data is no longer needed, call [`TbxMemPoolRelease()`](apiref.md#tbxmempoolrelease), instead of `free()`.

+As an alternative to [`TbxMemPoolAllocate()`](apiref.md#tbxmempoolallocate), you could use [`TbxMemPoolAllocateAuto()`](apiref.md#tbxmempoolallocateauto).
+This convenient function automatically creates a memory pool with the block size of the size you attempt to allocate, if not yet created.
+Additionally, it automatically expands the memory pool with one more block, in case no more free blocks are available.

 ## Examples

 The following example program demonstrates how memory pools are created and proves that data from the memory pools can be dynamically allocated and released over and over again.
-It it also an example of how you can expand and existing memory pool at a later point in time.
+It is also an example of how you can expand an existing memory pool at a later point in time.

 ```c
 void main(void)